HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 All the leaves have fallen off.
 Should I throw it away?

 This is a strange one.
 I've found (for a reason I can't pinpoint) one year my plant lost all of it's leaves and all I was left with, were gray woody stems wrapped around the wire hoop.
-I moved it outside in early Spring and just left it, thinking it was dead.
+I moved it outside in early Spring and just left it, thinking it was destined for the compost bin.

 A month or so later I was tidying up my garden and was about to empty the container it was in and clean it up for future use when I saw new leaf buds forming.